-Learn from and connect with leading experts from around the world to discuss fish passage engineering and research, dam removal, mapping migratory routes of fish, legislation and much more.
+We hope you learned from and connected with leading experts from around the world to discuss fish passage engineering and research, dam removal, mapping migratory routes of fish, legislation and much more.

-This webinar aims to showcase cutting edge research, celebrate successful projects, discuss challenges and promote networking and knowledge exchange between various sectors.
+This webinar aimed to showcase cutting edge research, celebrate successful projects, discuss challenges and promote networking and knowledge exchange between various sectors.
 Now is the time to come together as a community to focus on the future of river connectivity.
-We hope to leave you with a renewed sense of what’s possible for the world’s freshwater ecosystems!
+We hope FP2021 left you with a renewed sense of what’s possible for the world’s freshwater ecosystems!

-This is a 4 day webinar organized over 4 different time zones.
-In each 2.5 hour session we will:
+This was a 4 day webinar organized over 4 different time zones.
+In each 2.5 hour session we:

-- showcase 12 international invited speakers to present their cutting edge research and work from around the world,
+- showcased 12 international invited speakers to present their cutting edge research and work from around the world,

-- visit 12 projects, with live on-location interviews, and
+- visited 12 projects, with live on-location interviews, and